BadBrahmin/Pre-BigBinary/daily_entry.md

   - Rewrite vs refactor: concept understanding, intro to StranglerFig Application, how to choose between rewrite and refactor based on business's position, tech debt.

 - Setup Feature workspace.

+## Feb 18, 2019

+- Finished the piece on Virtual DOM and researched more on Optimising React problem.

+- Express, webpack and frontend setup done.
+Schema updated and PR raised.